simond-get-badcontent/ctf-challenges/krogers/README.md

-You've got to files, one image and one text-file.
+You've got two files, one image and one text-file.
 What next?